sphinx-labs/sphinx/specs/introduction.md

 During the approval step, the project owner approves the action bundle's Merkle root (in addition to a few other pieces of info).
 The remote executor must supply the Merkle proof of each action during the deployment, or else the transaction will revert.
 This prevents the executor from supplying incorrect actions.

+In the current version of ChugSplash, the remote executor is either the ChugSplash team or another whitelisted party.
+In a future version of ChugSplash, execution will be totally permissionless, which will allow anyone to get paid to execute deployments on behalf of users.

 ## The `ChugSplashManager`

 All of the on-chain activity for a project occurs in a `ChugSplashManager` contract.
 Each team has a single `ChugSplashManager`, which is owned exclusively by them.
 This contract is similar to the `ProxyAdmin` contract used by OpenZeppelin's Upgrades Plugin in the sense that the `ChugSplashManager` owns a team's proxies, and, in turn, the team owns the `ChugSplashManager`.
 However, the `ChugSplashManager` has additional functionality that does not exist in a `ProxyAdmin`.